guikarai/PERA/data-collection.md

 There is nothing else to do before sending the data.

 ## 5. Sending the tersed files

+At this step you have 3 options options:
+•	**Option 1:** To open a hardware PMR and to upload your data via ECUREP
+•	**Option 2:** To upload data via HTTPS in an IBM Box
+•	**Option 3:** To send data via FTP to IBM Client Center

+**About the OPTION 1 – PMR and ECUREP**
+According to your enterprise approved process, you can open an hardware PMR first and upload your data in ECUREP (Enhanced Customer Data Repository) from your z/OS second.
+NOTE: Don’t forget to add in the access control list of ECUREP the following email address to allow the IBM Client Center of Montpellier to be able to access to the PMR data:
+•	philippe.bruschet@fr.ibm.com
+•	Richard.corrihons@fr.ibm.com

+**About the OPTION 2 – IBM Box**
+An IBM Box shared folder will be created for your organization.
+Please contact the team to get access to the upload/download link so that you can upload your data in.

+**About the OPTION 3 – FTPS to IBM Client Center**
-The data collected will be sent to IBM Crypto assessment team through FTP using the following JCL template after having updated the fields in blue.
+The data collected will be sent to IBM team through FTP using the following JCL template after having updated the fields in blue.

 The directory your_directory must be created before submitting the JCL, if not existing already.

 ```
 //*------------------------------------------------------------------
 //TSOB EXEC PGM=IKJEFT01